Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 14 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 14 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 37 of Meeus index or 990 from Brown series.

-The length of the lunation is 29 days, 14 hours and 26 minutes.
-It is 1 hour and 21 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 14 hours and 26 minutes and it is 1 hour and 21 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 41 minutes longer than the mean synodic month length.
 It is 5 hours and 21 minutes shorter compared to 21st century's longest synodic month length.

-6 days after point of apogee on 11 January 2003 at 00:43 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next perigee on 23 January 2003 at 22:43 in ♎ Libra.
+6 days since point of apogee on 11 January 2003 at 00:43 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next perigee on 23 January 2003 at 22:43 in ♎ Libra.

-2 days after ascending node on 14 January 2003 at 13:38 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 27 January 2003 at 15:23 in ♏ Scorpio.
+2 days after ascending node on 14 January 2003 at 13:38 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 27 January 2003 at 15:23 in ♏ Scorpio.

 At 02:11 the Moon is meeting its standstill point to reach North declination of ∠25.794°.
 This is the year's northernmost lunar standstill of 2003.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-25.834° at the point of next standstill in ♑ Capricorn on 30 January 2003 at 00:31.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-25.834° at the point of next southern standstill in ♑ Capricorn on 30 January 2003 at 00:31.

 In 1 day on 18 January 2003 at 10:48 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.